About KINERET

 Use in combination with Tumor Necrosis Factor (TNF)-blocking agents is not recommended

-Hypersensitivity reactions, including anaphylactic reactions and angioedema, have been reported.
+Hypersensitivity reactions, including anaphylactic reactions and angioedema, and serious cutaneous reactions including drug reaction with eosinophilia and systemic symptoms (DRESS) have been reported.
 Patients with DIRA may have an increased risk of allergic reactions, particularly in the first several weeks after starting KINERET treatment

 Immunosuppression.
 The impact of treatment with KINERET on active and/or chronic infections and the development of malignancies is not known